-Student's Name (Last) (First) (Middle) Birthday Date Parent/guardian prophysician (person lassistant, advanced distribute or disper Iowa in accordance field in which, und written authorization special circumstant.
-The medication is labeled container of administration, and date.
-Authorization is reformed administration, and the shall be reviewed a provided the above required disease may possess and unactivities, under the supervisuch as while in before-science. licensed under chapter la registered nurse practure a prescription drug e with section 147.107, der Iowa law, licenses in on containing purpose ces under which the main the original labeled containing the student in the parent is to immediate soon as practical.
-The parent is to immediate soon as practical.
-The ements are fulfilled, a second the student's medical vision of school person thool or after-school can authorization for 148, 150, or 15 itioner, or other or device in the or a person lice of the medication this state may of the medication is to be container as distance, name of the container as distance of the co or an airway constricting disease: or student self-administration.
-60A, physician, physician's reperson licensed or registered to ecourse of professional practice in ensed by another state in a health regally prescribe drugs) provides on, prescribed dosage, times or be administered.
-The medication, directions for use, are in the medication, directions for use, are in the medication, dosage or time and officials and the authorization of the direction of the student of the student termay be withdrawn by the school of the student termay be withdrawn by the school of the student termay be withdrawn by the school of the student termay be withdrawn by the school of the student termay be withdrawn by the school of the student termay be withdrawn by the school of the student termay be withdrawn by the school of or discipline may be impo io sen-adminis ter may be withdrawn by the senoinjuring arising from self-a student shall sign a statem administration of medient acknowledging that cation by the st t the school is t r gross negligence, as a result of a udent.
-The parent/guardian of the to incur no liability, except for gro the student as established by Iowa Medication/Health Care Dosage Route Time at School Purpose of Medication/Ad lministration Instructio ns: Special Circumstances: Discontinue/Re-evaluate/I Follow-up Date: (Over) (Ov er) (Over)
+Student's Name (Last) (First) (Middle) Birthday Date Parent/guardian proposition Physician (person is assistant, advanced distribute or dispersion in accordance field in which, und written authorization special circumstants.
+The medication is alabeled container of and date.
+Authorization is reformed of administration, to a special circumstant. ovides a signed, date licensed under chapt I registered nurse pro- ase a prescription dru- e with section 147.10 er Iowa law, license on containing purpo- ces under which the in the original labels ontaining the studer ed authorization for ter 148, 150, or 15 actitioner, or othe ug or device in the 07, or a person lices in this state may se of the medicati medication is to led ed container as dis- not name, name of the or an airway constricting disease: for student self-administration.
+50A, physician, physician's reperson licensed or registered to ecourse of professional practice in tensed by another state in a health y legally prescribe drugs) provides on, prescribed dosage, times or be administered.
+Spensed or the manufacturer's the medication, directions for use, or in the medication, dosage or time the medical and the authorization disease may possess and u activities, under the superv such as while in before-scl se the student's med vision of school pers hool or after-school tion policy, the abili dication while in s sonnel, and before care on school-op thma or other airway constricting school, at school-sponsored or after normal school activities, perated property.
+If the student ter may be withdrawn by the school injuring arising from self-a student shall sign a statem administration of me ent acknowledging edication by the st that the school is r gross negligence, as a result of ar cudent.
+The parent/guardian of the to incur no liability, except for gross ne student as established by Iowa Medication/Health Care Dosage Route Time at School Purpose of Medication/Ad ministration Instruc tions: Discontinue/Re-evaluate/F (Over) (1 Over) (Over)

 To be completed by a prescriber:

 Prescriber (Printed) Signature Date

-Prescriber's Address Prescriber's Emergen cy Phone
+Prescriber's Address Prescriber's Emerger ncy Phone